mukul-c2fo/mukul-c2fo/README.md

 🌱 I’m currently learning golang

-👯 I’m looking to collaborate on open source k8s projects
+👯 I’m looking to collaborate on noops or gitops

 💬 Ask me about AWS, Kubernetes and Terraform